epfl-ada/ada-2023-project-jellyfish401/README.md

 #### Regression analysis

-To assess whether the Wikispeedia dataset, and specifically the in-degree of articles, contains bias.
-We will control for confounding factors by using **multiple linear regressions**.
-We account for the effects of the population size and economic classification, and see that a large amount of the variance in the in-degrees variable can be explained by the region variable, indicating a geographical bias.
+To assess whether the Wikispeedia dataset contains **multiple linear regressions** is used.
+Multiple linear regression gives us the effect size and the p-value of e.g. the relationship between region and the sentiment score.
+Furthermore, multiple linear regression gives us the possibility to control for the confouning factors population size and economic classification.
+Population size and economic classification are important confounding factors, because both the economic power and the population size influence the amount of content that can be generated and published on Wikipedia.

 ### Ethical considerations